Prag8855/aab/content/guides/public-transit.md

 ## Step 2: Validate your ticket

 **Stamp your ticket before you use it**.
 If your ticket is not stamped, it's not valid.
 There are stamping machines on train platforms, and on trams and buses.
-Look for a yellow or red metal box.
-Just put your ticket in the slit.
+Look for a yellow or red metal box, and insert your ticket in the slit.

 [![Validate german train ticket](/images/validate-german-train-ticket.jpg "Stamp your ticket to validate it")](/images/validate-german-train-ticket.jpg)

-Some tickets don't need to be stamped:

-- Tickets you buy on buses and trams
-- Tickets you buy in the app
-- Monthly passes[^4]
+If you buy the ticket on the bus or tram, it's already stamped.
+Monthly passes are already stamped.[^4]

+**Digital tickets** are valid 1 minute after you buy them.[^3] Buy your ticket before you get on the train.

 ## Step 3: Use public transport